cabell365/Python/games/Readme.md

 * Find a sentence by guessing leters.
 * Similar to "Wheel of Fortune"

+three_card_monte.py
+* The basic 3 card monte game
+* There are three aces and you win if you find the Ace of Diamonds

 war.py
 * Very simple game of War
 * Two computerized players.